smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 Instead of using concrete classes we switched to higher level dependencies, applying Dependency Inversion.
-We needed to get those dependencies from somewhere so we used Dependency Injection, via the constructor, to inject the dependencies we wanted.
+We needed to get those dependencies from somewhere so we used Dependency Injection, via constructor parameters, to inject the dependencies we wanted.

-We looked at two simple mental models for Dependency Injection  Container:
+We explored Dependency Injection Containers using these mental models:

-* A Factory
+* Externally they are like one massive Factory for any type
-* A Dictionary for types
+* Internally they are like a Dictionary of Factories

-Then we dug into real Dependency Injection Containers and some of their advanced features.
+Then we dug into complete Dependency Injection Containers and their extra features.

 Have fun decoupling your dependencies!